Best practices for management

 5. Authorization requirements for the change

-When is a MOC necessary?
+When is an MOC necessary?

 The PSM standard’s MOC acts to control company changes when the outcome could affect applicable processes.
 For example, a MOC procedure will be required if the company changes anything related to its process chemicals, technology, equipment, procedures, or facilities.